A Plan to Renew the Promise of American Life, Plank 1

 1.10.
 To prevent a few populous states from dominating presidential elections, preserve the Electoral College and eschew the National Popular Vote Compact and similar schemes that would subvert the Founders’ wise and highly successful system.

 1.11.
-To bring the House of Representatives closer to the people, expand the House slowly over time.
-Specifically, after the next census expand the House to 500 members.
-Thereafter, whenever a new state joins the Union, expand the House by at least ten seats, distributing the new seats by population as is done after each census.
+To bring the House of Representatives closer to the people, expand the House to maintain a ratio of six Representatives for every one Senator.
+Specifically, after the next census expand the House to 600 members.
+Thereafter, whenever a new state joins the Union, expand the House by twelve seats, distributing the new seats by population as is done after each census.

 1.12.
 To make Senators and Representatives more productive, 1) compensate them on a per diem rather than a salaried basis, paying them only for days actually worked, and 2) permit them to vote remotely, at reduced pay, from a district office or their state’s capitol building.